arkatebi/OpenWorld-problem/README.md

 according to the current state of knowledge.
 Some model A predicts this set to be P. Therefore, tp (true positive) = |P∩T|, fp (false positive) =
 |P-T|, and fn (false negative) = |T-P|.
 The performance will be measured
 according to these values.
-Now, if, because of new experiments, T expands to become T′ as shown in the figure above, then tp, fp, and fn will change.
+Because of new experiments, if T expands to become T′ as shown in the figure above, then tp, fp, and fn will change.
 We want to address the following question: how can this change of knowledge impact the performance evaluation of the predictive model A?